 About private security

-There are a number of activities and security guard sub-activities you can perform when applying for a private security individual or business licence or registration.
-These activities and their definitions are outlined below.
+There are a number of activities and security guard sub-activities you can undertake under a private security licence or registration.
+Private security licence activities and their definitions are outlined below.

 A crowd controller is a person who is employed or retained to maintain order at any public place by doing any of the following: